Constituent Assembly of India: Description of the constituent assembly

 The Constituent Assembly of India, consisting of indirectly elected representatives, was established to draft a constitution for India (including the now-separate countries of Pakistan and Bangladesh).
-It existed for approx three years, the first parliament of India after independence in 1947.
-The Assembly was not elected based on universal adult suffrage, and Muslims and Sikhs received special representation as minorities.
-The Muslim League boycotted the Assembly after failing to prevent its creation.
-Although a large part of the Constituent Assembly was drawn from the Congress Party in a one-party environment, the Congress Party included a wide diversity of opinions—from conservative industrialists to radical Marxists, to Hindu revivalists.
+It existed for approx three years, the first legislature (Dominion Legislature) of India after independence in 1947.
+The Assembly was not elected based on complete universal adult suffrage, and Muslims and Sikhs received special representation as minorities.
+The Muslim League boycotted the Assembly, although 28 of its members out of 73 ended up joining India's Constituent Assembly.
+A large part of the Constituent Assembly was drawn from the Indian National Congress Party (69%), and included a wide diversity of ideologies and opinions—from conservatives, progressives, Marxists, liberals and Hindu revivalists.
+In his classic history of the Indian Constitution, the historian Granville Austin describes the Constituent Assembly as "India in microcosm."
+Austin shows that although the Constituent Assembly was a one-party body in an essentially one-party country, it was representative of India and the "Indian Constitution expresses the will of the many rather than the needs of the few."